Police: Man delivering appliance seriously injured after pickup truck hits him in Woburn

 Officers responding to the area of School Street and Van Norden Road just before 8 a.m. found a man who had been struck when a pickup truck rear-ended his parked delivery truck, according to police.

+Neighborhood resident Lance Johnson said he heard the crash and rushed to call 911.

+“I ran back in to call 911 once I saw the body or the legs,” he said.
+“I ran back out and by that time there were about eight people there.”

-The driver of the pickup truck remained at the scene and police say is cooperating with investigators.
+The driver of the pickup truck, who remained at the scene, told Johnson that he was blinded by the sun.

+“He said he was blinded by the sun.
+This street is notorious to have sun glare in your eyes when you’re heading east,” he said.

+The street was closed for several hours but it has since reopened.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)